Asia-Pacific Management Accounting Association

 The Asia-Pacific Management Accounting Association (APMAA) was founded in 2004.
-It is an academic organization that supports members for their research and practices on management accounting about Asia-Pacific region.
+It is an academic organization that supports members for their research and practices on management accounting in the Asia-Pacific region.

 Overview

-APMAA was organized by members whose activities and/or research interests relate to management accounting practices in Asia-Pacific region.
-Therefore, its members are not only from Asia-Pacific region but also from other regions such as Europe, USA, Canada etc.
+APMAA was organized by members whose activities and/or research interests relate to management accounting in the Asia-Pacific region.
+The association is recognized as an international organization and is listed in the Yearbook of International Organizations by the Union of International Associations (UIA).

 Objectives

-The Asia-Pacific Management Accounting Association provides a platform for management accounting academics and practitioners mainly in the Asia Pacific region to improve their contribution to global scholarship and to the lives of the people of the region.
+The Asia-Pacific Management Accounting Association provides a platform for management accounting academics and practitioners mainly in the Asia-Pacific region to improve their contribution to global scholarship and to the lives of the people of the region.
 APMAA accomplishes the above purpose through fostering worldwide connections of communication, learning and sharing of management accounting knowledge in the areas of education, research, and practice.

-Annual Conference
+Annual conference

-Annual Conferences have been hosted by APMAA, under collaboration with local and national accounting organizations and universities, to enable members to present their research results regularly.
+Since its inception, the APMAA has held annual conferences across the region to promote research and collaboration.
+The 2016 (12th) annual conference was hosted by National Taipei University, Taiwan.
+The 15th annual conference was hosted in Doha, Qatar in 2019, focusing on global management accounting challenges.
+Subsequent meetings, such as the 2024 conference in Vietnam, have addressed sustainable development for enterprises.